-2020 January - Two new Erasmus students, Luca Turolo from Italy and Katerina Tasiouli from Greece, joined our group.
+2020 January - Erasmus students Luca Turolo and Katerina joined our group.

 2019 April - Laura is elected chairman of the Swedish Biogeographical Society SVS